BrianYi/RichPaint/README.md

 A mimic of Paint in Win10, I wanna make it more powerful like Notepad++.
 Not only paint, but also powerful operations like typing text, insert picture, make gif, etc.

-There're a lot to do...
+A lot of things need to do...

 # screenshot
 ![avatar](./Screenshot/2020030316435857.png)